Participants using simple fieldwork tools and data collection strategies to investigate a local environment as part of the Natural teacher course

 Location

-Field of Mars Reserve bushland tracks used during a professional learning workshop.
+Field of Mars Reserve bushland where the Natural teacher professional learning workshop takes place.

 Field of Mars Reserve